moderndatacompany/dataos.info/docs/test/index.md

 ### **Core Aspects**

-The following sections of the documentation, located in the left menu, provide detailed insights into the DataOS philosophy and its architecture.
+The following sections of the documentation, located on the left menu, provide detailed insights into the DataOS philosophy and its architecture.

 <div class= "grid cards" markdown>